StevenB23/WinSecOps/README.md

 Windows Security related management scripts, scenarios and commands

 ## Seaching for Files/Folder directories
-dir <Folder Name> /AD /s ------------starting at the root of drive locate a directory
+dir <Folder Name> /AD /s ------------in CMD starting at the root of a drive locate a directory

 ##### Exchange/OWA connection logs
 %SystemDrive%\inetpub\logs\LogFiles -------------- find date correlating with your siem alerts